-By applying to become a candidate in the CGAP program, an individual agrees to accept the conditions of the program.
-These include eligibility requirements, exam confidentiality, Code of Ethics, Continuing Professional Education (CPE), and any other conditions enacted by The IIA's Professional Certification Board (PCB).
+Candidates in the CGAP program agree to accept the conditions of the program, including eligibility requirements, exam confidentiality, Code of Ethics, and Continuing Professional Education (CPE), along with other conditions enacted by The IIA's Professional Certification Board (PCB).

-CGAP candidates must meet the following eligibility requirements.
+CGAP candidates must meet the following eligibility requirements for education, character, work experience, and identification.
 Before a candidate application can be approved, ALL documentation (proof of education, character reference, and identification) must be received and approved by The IIA’s Certification staff.

 Download the Certification Education Requirement Exceptions FAQ and Application